jetty-project/codehaus-jetty6/trunk/examples/test-annotations/README.txt

 After Building
 --------------
-After you have built the example, you will need to edit a couple of files to uncomment the appropriate  configuration for the transaction manager you are using.

-+ edit contexts/annotations-context.xml and uncomment one of the transaction manager setups.
+After you have built the example, you will need to edit contexts/annotations-context.xml and uncomment one of the transaction manager setups.

-+ edit contexts/test-annotations.d/WEB-INF/jetty-env.xml and uncomment
-  one of the transaction manager setups.

 Running the Demo